Purpose of log and record books

 Ventilation log book

 The ventilation log book is kept at the mine for the ventilation officer to record the information required by Part 9 of the Mine Safety and Inspection Regulations 1995.
-Each complete entry needs to be dated and signed for a hard copy book, or the officer’s name and date of entry are readily identifiable in an electronic system.
+Each complete entry needs to be dated and signed in a hard copy book.

 Further information on the record keeping requirements for ventilation officers is found at What other records are required?